Materials for Industry - Derek Birchall Award

 Karl Coleman, Durham University

-- Runs biennially - NOT OPEN for 2018 nominations
+- Runs biennially - OPEN for 2019 nominations

 - The winner receives a cash prize of £2000

-- The winner will be chosen jointly by independent expert panels from industry and the Materials Chemistry Division
+- The winner will be chosen jointly by independent selection panels from industry and the Materials Chemistry Division

 Guidelines for Nominators